Hydroxychloroquine sulfate 200 mg film-coated Tablets

-Overdosage with the 4-aminoquinolines is dangerous particularly in infants, as little as 1-2 g having proved fatal.
+Overdose with the 4-aminoquinolines is dangerous particularly in infants, as little as 1 – 2 g having proved fatal.

-The symptoms of overdosage may include headache, visual disturbances, cardiovascular collapse, convulsions, and hypokalaemia.
-Rhythm and conduction disorders, including QT prolongation, Torsade de Pointes, ventricular tachycardia and ventricular fibrillation, followed by sudden potentially fatal respiratory and cardiac arrest.
+The symptoms of overdose may include headache, visual disturbances, cardiovascular collapse, convulsions, and hypokalaemia.
+Rhythm and conduction disorders, including QT prolongation, Torsade de Pointes, ventricular tachycardia and ventricular fibrillation, width-increased QRS complex, bradyarrhythmias, nodal rhythm, atrioventricular block, followed by sudden potentially fatal respiratory and cardiac arrest.
 Immediate medical attention is required, as these effects may appear shortly after the overdose.

 The stomach should be immediately evacuated, either by emesis or by gastric lavage.
 Activated charcoal in a dose at least five times of the overdose may inhibit further absorption if introduced into the stomach by tube following lavage and within 30 minutes of ingestion of the overdose.

-Consideration should be given to administration of parenteral diazepam in cases of overdosage; it has been shown to be beneficial in reversing chloroquine cardiotoxicity.
+Consideration should be given to administration of parenteral diazepam in cases of overdose; it has been shown to be beneficial in reversing chloroquine cardiotoxicity.

 Respiratory support and shock management should be instituted as necessary.